Paul Ramirez Jonas: Career

 Since 2004, Ramírez Jonas' efforts were increasingly recognized as part of the fields of Social Practice and Socially Engaged Art.
 This “turn to the social” by many artists consisted of a wide ranging set artistic approaches that embraced art making strategies that were durational, participatory and cross disciplinary and that cultivated links between the aesthetic and political.
 Ramírez Jonas’ series of works that involved an exchange of keys with the audience had particular import for the field of socially engaged artists and thinkers.
 These projects were Mi Casa Su Casa produced in San Diego and Tijuana for inSite_05 (2005), Talisman produced in São Paulo for the 28th Bienal de São Paulo (2008) and Key to the City produced in New York City with Creative Time (2010) among others.
 Notably his work in this period, he distinguished himself by maintaining his position as the author of the work.
 Whereas other socially engaged artists sought to share or question the role of the author through collaborative production.
 Although Ramírez Jonas’ work was contingent on the audience enacting the work, he always maintained an investment in the production of art objects as exemplified in his series of projects that circulates keys.
 In considering these art objects, writer and curator Nato Thompson wrote that the keys, “Recontextualized, they offer opportunities for participants to contemplate a broader range of choices, possibilities, and social interactions.”
 With Ramírez Jonas’ interest in speech acts, citizenry and audience participation, his works embodied many of the concerns of socially engaged art.
 His approach described at times as a “MicroUtopia” for its capacity to temporarily engage the audience directly in small but exceptional acts that address large scale societal issues.

+In 2003, Jonas presented alongside artist Janine Antoni at Miami Art Museum, former Pérez Art Museum Miami.
+The exhibition was part of the museum's New Works series, and the duo showcased two of various collaborative projects.
+Mirror a commissioned work, and Always New, Always Familiar.

 In 2017, the Contemporary Arts Museum Houston organized a comprehensive survey of Ramírez Jonas.
 This exhibition contextualized the gallery based work of the 1990s with the later work of the 2000s.
 In considering the artist’s evolution over the nearly three decades, the exhibition presented Ramírez Jonas’ oeuvre as possessing a distinct continuity.

+Public Collections (selection)

-His work is included in various public museum collections including the Solomon R. Guggenheim Museum, among others.
+His work is included in various public museum collections including the Pérez Art Museum Miami (PAMM), the Solomon R. Guggenheim Museum, among others.